Fujifilm X-T1 versus Fujifilm X-T10

 |Panasonic GH4 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||4K/30p||23.2||12.8||791||74|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The X-T1 and the X-T10 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
-The table below summarizes some of the other core capabilities of the Fujifilm X-T1 and Fujifilm X-T10 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-T1, the Fujifilm X-T10, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T1 (⇒ rgt)||2360||no||3.0||1040||tilting||no||4000||8.0||no||no|